dlstreamer/pipeline-server/docs/defining_pipelines.md

 Serving `model_manager` module.
 The `model_manager` module provides a python dictionary associating model names and versions to their absolute paths enabling pipeline templates to reference them by name.
+You can use the `model-proc` property to point to custom model-proc by specifying absolute path.
 More details are provided in the [Deep Learning Models](#deep-learning-models) section.

 #### Special Handling of Model-Instance-ID in OpenVINO Gstreamer elements